kultmedia/local-proxy/README.md

 - Install [mkcert](https://github.com/FiloSottile/mkcert) on your machine
 - Run `mkcert -install`
 - Now move into the `certs` folder of this project ( `cd certs` )
-- Run `mkcert nle.local.styla.eu 127.0.0.1 ::1`
+- Run `mkcert nle.local.styla.dev 127.0.0.1 ::1`
 - If the command worked correctly you should have two new files:
-   - `nle.local.styla.eu.pem`
+   - `nle.local.styla.dev.pem`
-   - `nle.local.styla.eu.key.pem`
+   - `nle.local.styla.dev.key.pem`
 - If the two files are not named like this, rename them accordingly
 - Restart the docker container.
-You should now be able to access the host also with https ( https://nle.local.styla.eu )
+You should now be able to access the host also with https ( https://nle.local.styla.dev )